artem-y/commit/docs/README.md

 > [CR-127, CR-131]:
 ## Testing
 So far only the core parts of the logic are covered with tests, but I will be adding more in the future.
-To run the tests, use the `make test` or `go test -v ./...` commands.
+To run the unit tests, use the `make test` or `go test -v ./...` commands.
+There also are a few end-to-end tests that will run in the CI pipeline to make sure the tool actually works as expected with a real repository.
+I do not advise running those often manually, since they can potentially execute destructive commands.
 ### Debug
 To check what commit message will be generated without making the actual commit, there is a `-dry-run` flag that can be passed to the command:
 ```shell